Meet Lauren Philhower

 Lauren Philhower was destined for leadership although no one could have predicted its path.
 "My parents demanded perfection from a young age.
 I couldn't have sleepovers, my calories were restricted and the more they pushed, the more I fought back," says Lauren, Director of Operations and co-founder of Karuna Recovery Residences.

 Lauren's resistance spiraled into a debilitating addiction.
-She left college to seek rehab in Florida, then moved to a TLC sober home in San Francisco, where she received her initiation into sober living.
+She left college to seek rehab in Florida, then moved to a sober home in San Francisco, where she received her initiation into sober living.

 The experience was transformative.
 Lauren achieved long-term sobriety, and discovered her calling.
 "In this supportive, family-like environment, something just clicked.
 Taking responsibility, helping others like me it all just made sense," she says.